Minor in Film and Television

 Quinnipiac’s proximity to the media epicenter of New York City provides exciting opportunities to enrich your academic experience through internships.
 You will benefit from access to a vast network of alumni who work as media professionals and are eager to mentor you.
 You’re also free to explore the many facets of multimedia production with the sophisticated equipment in Quinnipiac’s Ed McMahon Mass Communications Center, all-digital media state-of-the-art production environment where students create sophisticated broadcast-quality video content and programming, as well as high tech multimedia productions for web and mobile.

-The 18-credit minor in film and television provides students with substantive understanding of the history, theory and storytelling techniques of production practice.
+The 18-credit minor in film and television provides students with a substantive understanding of the history, theory and storytelling techniques of production practice.

 Film and Television Minor Curriculum